HortonworksUniversity/Security_Labs/README.md

     - Access Manager > HIVE > (clustername)_hive
     - This will open the list of HIVE policies
     - Edit the 'global' policy (the first one) and add hadoopadmin to global HIVE policy and Save
+  - Add policy for keyadmin to be able to access /ranger/audit/kms
+    - Access Manager > HDFS > (clustername)_hdfs
+    - This will open the list of HDFS policies
+    - Create a new policy for keyadmin to be able to access /ranger/audit/kms and Save
+    - **TODO**: add screenshot

   - Give keyadmin permission to view Audits screen in Ranger:
     - Settings tab > Permissions